anka-kondraska/edu_web_scraper/SDD.md

 whether you have the correct person.

 I would also try using selenium to possibly scrape LinkedIn's site results, as it seems some people have been successful.
-This woudl require more research as I am not certain if thats against LinkedIn's terms of use.
+This would require more research as I am not certain if thats against LinkedIn's terms of use.

-The goal in further pursuing it would be to arrive at better results: either fine tiuning or finding other ways of scraping.
+The goal in further pursuing this would be to arrive at better results: either fine tuning or finding other ways of scraping.
 So far reasearch on other scraping methods of this particular data has proved limiting.

 ## <a name="database"></a>Database